pjungwir/ios-async-talk/talk/slides.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .notes Timers fire on a given run loop.
-.notes scheduledTimerWithTimeInterval:target:selector:userInfo:repeats: will fire the timer on the same run loop that you''re on now.
+.notes scheduledTimerWithTimeInterval:target:selector:userInfo:repeats: will fire the timer on the same run loop that you're on now.
 .notes So far everything is just one thread.
 .notes The timer's callback is just like any other event, e.g. a touch event.
 .notes Even Javascript has timers.